Is Croatia worth visiting?

 Stick around

 If your work and personal life allow you the flexibility, take advantage of Dubrovnik’s offerings for digital nomads.
-The City of Dubrovnik and Dubrovnik Tourism Board have been hard at work to develop the region as a destination for longer term visitors who work remotely.
+The city's tourism board has been hard at work to develop the region as a destination for longer term visitors who work remotely.
 It is easy to obtain a “Digital Nomad Visa” for any location in Croatia.
 Actually, the “visa” is a year-long residence permit, but you don’t have to stay for the full duration.
 This residency makes it easy to enjoy the perks of life in Croatia without worrying about complicating your tax filings.

 Stay outside of the historic core

-Other popular attractions in Lapad include the pedestrian promenade that runs along the waterfront, the Lapad Bay Park, which offers stunning views of the surrounding hills and islands, and the Gruž Harbour, which is a hub for ferries and boats that connect Dubrovnik with other destinations along the Adriatic coast.
+Other popular attractions in Lapad include the pedestrian promenade that runs along the waterfront, the Lapad Bay Park, which offers stunning views of the surrounding hills and islands, and the Gruž Harbor (a hub for ferries and boats that connect Dubrovnik with other destinations along the Adriatic sea coast.

 Visit off-peak